top of page

 • Aug 3

-Let’s talk about something that doesn’t make it into your study abroad orientation packet: drinking culture.
+Let’s talk about something that doesn’t make it into your study abroad orientation packet: Drinking culture.
+There will be bars, clubs, and so much soju.

 Quick disclaimer: I’m not a big drinker or partier myself, so these observations are a combination what I've heard, seen and experienced a only a few times.
 But even as someone who prefers a quieter night, I still think it’s definitely worth experiencing at least once.